hemisemidemipresent/btd6-modding-tutorial/README.md

 # Downloads and Installation

 download [Gurren_core.dll](https://cdn.discordapp.com/attachments/504783182755921930/799372741056528414/Gurren_Core.dll), [The mod helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases) (download BloonsTD6.Mod.Helper.zip and then **EXTRACT IT**) and [MelonLoader](https://github.com/LavaGang/MelonLoader/releases/download/v0.3.0/MelonLoader.x64.zip).
-NKhook6 is no longer needed (and now crashes the game).
-If you came here from H2K Titan's video then follow this guide instead, the video is outdated.

 Navigate to the BTD6 directory, which by default is located at: `Program Files (x86)\Steam\steamapps\common\BloonsTD6`

 alternatively you can find it by right clicking BTD6 in your library, then go to Properties>Local Files>Browse Local Files.

-Copy everything **inside** the melonloader zip to the game directory
+Extract the files that are **inside** of the melonloader zip to the game directory

 The BTD6 directory should now look like this: (make sure you now have version.dll and the melonloader folder)